Shannon-Goddard/Correlation_vs_Causation/README.md

 <br/>
 <br/>

-**Reason the topic was selected**
+### **Reason the topic was selected**
-There are many articles written, like this one, about Califorian's leaving due to the high cost of living.
-The reason this topic was selected, with our group living in California, it's personal.
+**There are many articles written, like this one, about Califorian's leaving due to the high cost of living.
+The reason this topic was selected, with our group living in California, it's personal.**

-As a broad generalization, most people can afford to purchase a house worth about three times their total (gross) annual income, assuming a 20% down payment and a moderate amount of other long-term debts, such as car or student loan payments.
+As a broad generalization, most people can afford to purchase a house worth about **3X** their **total (gross) annual income**, assuming a **20% down** payment and a moderate amount of other long-term debts, such as car or student loan payments.
 This best practice can be found at [mymoneyblog.com](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html).
 As there are many similar "Best Practices" in home buying, We would like to keep a consistancy throughout the analysis and use this one, three times total annual income.
 The consistancy will make the analysis meaningful.

-With the best pracice in mind and the median price of homes currently listed in San Bernardino County is $350,000, according to [zillow.com](https://www.zillow.com/san-bernardino-county-ca/home-values/), a single gross income of **$116,666.67** would be needed to purchase a **median price** home in **San Bernardino County**.
+With the best pracice in mind and the median price of homes currently, as of 02/13/20, listed in San Bernardino County is **$350,000**, according to [zillow.com](https://www.zillow.com/san-bernardino-county-ca/home-values/), a single gross income of **$116,666.67** would be needed to purchase a **median price** home in **San Bernardino County**.

-Although, that number is flabbergasting enough, it fails when compared to surrounding California counties.These counties the median home prices are, easily, doubled.
-Meaning, the gross annual income would, also, have to double.
+Although, that number is flabbergasting enough, it fails when compared to surrounding California counties.These counties the median home prices are, easily, **doubled**.
+Meaning, the gross annual income would, also, have to **double**.
 Pricing can be seen on [laalmanac.com](http://www.laalmanac.com/economy/ec37.php)
 <br/>
 <br/>
 <br/>
 <br/>

-**Questions the team hopes to answer with the data**
+### **Questions the team hopes to answer with the data**
-We would like to perform analysis on the cost of housing in California that included:
+**We would like to perform analysis on the cost of housing in California that included**:
 - Median Home Price
 - Median Household Income

-With California being the targeted data, we wanted to compare all the other states.
-Questions the team hopes to answer with the data is:
+With California being the targeted data, we wanted to compare it to all the other states.

+**Questions the team hopes to answer with the data is:**
 - What are the California median household prices in California expected to be in the next five years?
 - What are the California median household prices in California expected to be in the next ten years?
 - Based on the ["Best Practices"](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html) in home buying, how much income would be needed to live in a median priced home in California at that time.